 get from the top directory of your application:

-command determines which packages your app depends on, and
+pub get command determines which packages your app depends on,

-example, if the js package depends on the unittest package,
+For example, if the js package depends on the test package,

-grabs both the js package and the unittest package.
+grabs both the js package and the test package.

 Finally, pub creates a

 that your app depends on to the corresponding package in the system cache.